-Do you listen to Arabic music, whose the most?
-And who would you like to do a cover for, maybe an acoustic?
+Do you listen to Arabic music, and if so, whose music do you listen to the most?
+And, who would you like to do a cover for, maybe an acoustic?

 We are in the 21st century, the world is advancing at high speed, cultures changing, worlds colliding, and we still have gender issues and sexism in Jordan.
 What are your personal views on gender expressions?

-In Jordan specifically, anything that is different is automatically villainized because there’s an ignorant link made between ‘different’ and ‘deviant’.
+In Jordan, specifically, anything that is different is automatically vilified because there’s an ignorant link made between ‘different’ and ‘deviant.’
 I think the only way something different or new can be upgraded from being labeled as a devil-worshiping abomination (remember project pen coverage in Jordanian national newspapers?) to a healthy form of accepting diversity, is if people take the time to get to know each other without judgment and fear.
 I don’t think it helps that we have institutions that perpetuate ignorance.

-Many songs are vague toward it’s meaning or apathetic for the commercial sense, but mostly general.
-We know the types of music that appeals to LGBTQ people, but where’s the music that concerns LGBTQ (Lesbian, Gay, Bisexual, Transsexual/Transgender, Questioning/Queer) people?
+Many songs are vague toward its meaning or apathetic for the commercial sense, but mostly general.
+We know the types of music that appeals to LGBTQ (Lesbian, Gay, Bisexual, Transsexual/Transgender, Questioning/Queer) people, but where’s the music that concerns them?
 Where do they fit in?

 Would you ever sing at a gay wedding if you were asked to?
 What would you sing, what would you think the perfect song would be?

 I’ve been to so many weddings, both gay and straight, and I have to admit, weddings are not my favorite type of party in general.
 I just keep thinking of all the money and preparation that goes into just one lavish party that I get so much anxiety.
-But, to answer your questions: a) I’d be honored if I were asked to sing at any wedding, gay or straight, as long as it’s part of the ceremony itself, and no one should expect my music to get people to a dance floor, and b) the song should be whatever best represents the couple themselves.
-(Good A Hana, we love you!)
+But, to answer your questions: (a) I’d be honored if I were asked to sing at any wedding, gay or straight, as long as it’s part of the ceremony itself, and no one should expect my music to get people to a dance floor, and (b) the song should be whatever best represents the couple themselves.

 Watch MyKali Magazine‘s mini-film of ‘Stalking Lolita’ for singer Hana Malhas